Covestro Neutral von UBS AG am 24.06.22 | finanzen.ch

 Covestro Neutral

-ZÜRICH (dpa-AFX Analyser) - Die Schweizer Großbank UBS hat die Einstufung für Covestro nach einem Analystentreffen auf "Neutral" mit einem Kursziel von 42 Euro belassen.
-Das operative Ergebnis (Ebitda) für das zweite Quartal dürfte etwas über dem oberen Ende der Prognose liegen, im zweiten Halbjahr sei aber mit schwächeren Absatzmengen zu rechnen, schrieb Analyst Geoff Haire in einer am Freitag vorliegenden Studie./ajx
+ZÜRICH (dpa-AFX Analyser) - Die Schweizer Großbank UBS hat die Einstufung für Covestro auf "Neutral" mit einem Kursziel von 42 Euro belassen.
+Das operative Ergebnis (Ebitda) im zweiten Quartal dürfte etwas über dem oberen Ende der Prognose liegen, im zweiten Halbjahr sei aber mit schwächeren Absatzmengen zu rechnen, schrieb Analyst Geoff Haire in einer am Freitag vorliegenden Studie./ajx/edh

 Veröffentlichung der Original-Studie: 23.06.2022 / 18:03 / GMT Erstmalige Weitergabe der Original-Studie: 23.06.2022 / 18:03 / GMT